-If you’re a regular reader, you’ll know that the two things I love most in our beautiful world are running and travelling (and great food!).
-As a constant traveller, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for travelling purposes.
+If you’re a regular reader, you’ll know that the two things I love most in our beautiful world are running and traveling (and great food!).
+As a constant traveler, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for traveling purposes.

-One of the questions I get asked most by friends who want to travel is “how do I stay fit while I’m travelling?”
-It’s a good question – with so much delicious food and so much to see and do, cramming in a workout can seem like a difficult proposition.
+One of the questions I get asked most by friends who want to travel is “how do I stay fit while I’m traveling?”
+It’s a good question – with so much delicious food and so much to see and do, healthy travel doesn’t seem easy and cramming in a workout can seem like a difficult proposition.

 Whether I’m up early to run as the sun rises or I’m jogging along the waterfront as dusk falls, I’ve always found a way to make sure I’m working out even while I’m visiting as many great places as I can.
 Here are some tips I’ve gathered along my journey!
 I hope some of these are useful to you.